Makebi Zulu

 Makebi Zulu (born 25 December 1981) is a Zambian lawyer and politician who served as the Member of Parliament for Malambo Constituency from 2016 to 2021, during which he served as the Provincial Minister for Eastern Province.
 He is a member of the Patriotic Front.
+His faction was affiliated with the Resolute Party at the 2026 Zambian general election.

 Education

 He studied law at the University of Zambia, completing in 2005.

 Legal career

 Makebi Zulu is a practicing lawyer and founding partner at Makebi Zulu Advocates, a Lusaka-based law firm known for its involvement in legal matters.
 He has represented clients in both civil and criminal cases and is known for his work in constitutional law and electoral law.